Monster Shark: Reception

 TV Guide called it "wholly amateurish" and criticized the film's unconvincing monster.
 Star Michael Sopkiw attributes the film's flaws and negative reviews to the production's limited budget, saying that Lamberto Bava was a great director.

 Mystery Science Theater 3000

-On August 15, 1998, Monster Shark, under its alternative title of Devil Fish, was featured on an episode of the movie-mocking television series Mystery Science Theater 3000, on which it was spoofed for its poor acting and erratic editing.
-One scene of this film contains a brief glimpse of a male character's genitals, the show censored by superimposing the MST3K logo, and two key death scenes were removed.
+Under its alternative title of Devil Fish, the film was featured on episode #911 of the movie-mocking television series Mystery Science Theater 3000, airing on the Sci-Fi Channel on August 15, 1998.
+One scene of this film contains a brief glimpse of a male character's genitals, the show censored by superimposing the MST3K logo.
+Writer / performer Kevin Murphy writes the European cast, the Florida setting, and small bathing suits "gives us license to Euro-bash until the sun goes down."
+He also mocks the Coast Guard for being involved in the production.